 We are also putting the touches on a function that will allow clinicians to share PDF files.

-Now that MedX runs smoothly, our team has begun preparing the next round of improvements for the application, which has now registered over 23,000 doctors in Australia.
-These features, many of them again requested by physicians craving more technology, include:
+Now that MedX runs smoothly, our team has begun preparing the next round of improvements for the application, which has registered over 23,000 doctors in Australia.
+These features, many of them requested by physicians craving more technology, include:

 Our team is also working on integrating real-time translation functionality using Amazon Web Services (AWS) Translate in PubNub Blocks.
-There will be no-lag time; the conversations, even though translated, will still occur in real-time, just as chats should occur.
+There will be no-lag time; the conversations, even though translated, will still occur in real-time, just as chats should flow.

 There is also a plan to release the app in France and the United Kingdom soon.